-The useful life, depreciation method and residual value of an asset are reviewed on an annual basis and any changes are accounted for prospectively as a change in accounting estimate.
+The useful life, depreciation method and residual value of an asset are reviewed whenever events or circumstances indicate that a revision to the useful life is warranted, and any changes are accounted for prospectively as a change in accounting estimate.
 Maintenance, repairs and minor replacements are expensed as incurred.